Jeremy Siegel: 2000 bullishness

 Siegel has been criticized for bullishness on the stock market in 2000.
 In a BusinessWeek interview in May 2000 when asked about the stock market, he replied:

 "Seven percent per year [average] real returns on stocks is what I find over nearly two centuries.
 I don't see persuasive reasons why it should be any different from that over the intermediate run.
 In the short run, it could be almost anything."

 That being said, Professor Siegel was correct when he also stated in the same interview:

 "I have voiced my concern about the technology sector, and I sometimes advise people to shade down from that sector relative to its percentage in the [Standard & Poor's 500-stock index.]
 I really am concerned with these companies that have p-e ratios of 90, 100, and above.
 I still think stocks, as a diversified portfolio, are the best long-run investment.
 I will say that indexed bonds at 4% are an attractive hedge at the present time.
 To get a 4% real rate of return, although it's not as high as 6.5% to 7% that we talked about in stocks, as a guaranteed rate of return is certainly comforting against any inflation."

 On March 14, 2000, The Wall Street Journal published an opinion piece by Siegel titled: "Big-Cap Tech Stocks Are a Sucker Bet".
 The piece issued warnings against investing in some of the hottest technology stocks during the dot com bubble.

-Wealth and shareholding

-As of 2007, Siegel was advisor to WisdomTree Investments, a financial company.
-He also owned about 2% of the company, which was then worth an estimated $700 million.
-This would mean that Siegel's stake equates to about $14 million.